ebu/radiodns-manager/README.md

 ### Exceptions

-Contact the EBU (barroco@ebu.ch) if you are in need of special licence terms/ distribution rights different from the EU Public Licence.
+Contact the EBU (Michael Barroco, barroco@ebu.ch) if you are in need of special licence terms/ distribution rights different from the EU Public Licence.

 ### Disclaimer